UCSBCarpentry/2022-04-11-ucsb-r-geospatial/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "University of California, Santa Barbara"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "UC Santa Barbara Library"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Room 1312, Davidson Library, UCEN Rd, Santa Barbara, CA 93106"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Room 1312, Davidson Library, 525 U-Cen Rd, Santa Barbara, CA"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude:         # decimal latitude of workshop venue (use https://www.latlong.net/)